 Boating and Boat Building in Finland

-Join guest speaker Brian Krantz on June 3rd at 7 p.m.
-PDT to learn about boating and boat building in Finland.
 Did you know that Sargo boats are 100% hand-made in Finland and are available for purchase or sea trial in Anacortes, Washington?
 Brian Krantz, an avid boater and boat dealer represents various makes and models, with a special appreciation for the tuff and well-built Sargo.
-Join NMTA and Waggoner on June 3rd to learn more about the boating experience in Finland; Learn about the unique Sargo boat building center and it’s seaside location.
-Join us with your enthusiastic questions as we depart on a fun trip to Finland.
+In this episode, learn more about the boating experience in Finland and the unique Sargo boat building center and it’s seaside location.

 May 27, 2021 | 7:00 pm